TheTechnobear/Eigenharp/README.md

 http://github.com/TheTechnobear/Eigenharp

 Tree contents:
-Bin - useful mac osx shell scripts
+Creator - creator tool, change into this directory for README about creator Bin - useful mac osx shell scripts
 Vi - useful additions for VI
 Setups - contain setups for Eigenharps, these are binary files